indigo423/blog.no42.org/content/article/goodbye-snmp/index.md

 A lot of them can read _SNMP_ but they don't fully rely on it and bring mostly also their own agents.

 Configuration management tools like [Ansible](https://www.ansible.com), [SaltStack](https://saltstack.com), [Chef](https://www.chef.io) and [Puppet](https://puppet.com) are pretty much the industry standard for configuration management.
-... and by the way, instead of using _SNMP_ they come all with their own agents.
+... and guess what, instead of using _SNMP_ they come all with their own agents.

 ### to be continued ...